Sex, Gender, and Sexuality

 A person whose gender expression is not consistent with the societal or cultural norms expected of that gender.

-LGBTQIA+ stands for lesbian, gay, bisexual, transgender, queer, intersex, and asexual.
-The plus sign includes other members of the community, such as genderfluid, nonbinary, or two-spirit, among others.
+LGBTQI+ stands for lesbian, gay, bisexual, transgender, queer, and intersex.
+The plus sign includes other members of the community, such as asexual, genderfluid, nonbinary, or two-spirit, among others.

-Use LGBTQIA+ when writing about the community outside of research contexts, e.g., community engagement or Pride.
-Use sexual and gender minority (SGM) populations when referring to health research and policy.
+Use LGBTQI+ when writing about the community outside of research contexts, e.g., community engagement or Pride month messaging.
+Use sexual and gender minority (SGM) populations when referring to LGBTQI+ communities as a singular population in the context of health research, related activities, and policy.

 Misgender